pypa/setuptools/docs/userguide/quickstart.rst

 The data files must be specified via the distutils' |MANIFEST.in|_ file or automatically added by a :ref:`Revision Control System plugin
 <Adding Support for Revision Control Systems>`.
-For more details, see :doc:`datafiles`
+For more details, see :doc:`datafiles`.

 Development mode